mcvm-launcher/mcvm/CONTRIBUTING.md

 - `/crates/mods`: Modifications for the core, such as Fabric and Paper.
 - `/crates/parse`: Package script parsing.
 - `/crates/pkg`: Contains all of the standard formats and utilities for dealing with MCVM packages.
 Has the declarative format, dependency resolution, package script evaluation, the repository format, and meta/props evaluation.
+- `/crates/plugin`: Allows you to load and use plugins using the MCVM plugin format.
+Also provides an API for plugins to use.
 - `/crates/shared`: Shared types and utils for all of the MCVM crates that can't really live anywhere else.
 - `/crates/options`: Generation of game options in a backwards-compatible manner.
 - `/crates/tools`: A command line utility that uses MCVM to do certain tasks, mostly relating to generating files.